Anne Curtis: Business

 In September 2017, Curtis launched her makeup line in the Philippines, BLK cosmetics.
 In 2020, Curtis launched Recess, an activewear brand, with friend Isabelle Daza.
 In 2021, she also launched Tili Dahli, a baby wear brand she co-owns with sister-in-law Solenn Heussaff.

-Curtis co-owned a Rockstar KTV Bar with Karylle, Yael Yuzon and Ria Malig as business partners.
-Rockstar KTV Bar has several branches located in Green hills, San Juan, Green hills, Makati and SM Aura BGC.
+Curtis co-owned a chain of karaoke boxes called Rockstar KTV Bar with Karylle, Yael Yuzon and Ria Malig as business partners.
+Rockstar KTV Bar has several branches across Metro Manila.

 Personal life

-Curtis dated several actors in the past namely Chubi del Rosario, Oyo Boy Sotto, Paolo Araneta, Richard Gutierrez, Luis Manzano and Sam Milby.

 In December 2016, Curtis became engaged to her longtime boyfriend, restaurateur and food blogger Erwan Heussaff; they were married on 12 November 2017 in Queenstown, New Zealand.
-Curtis gave birth to their child, Dahlia Amélie on 2 March 2020.
+Curtis gave birth to their child, Dahlia Amélie, on 2 March 2020, in Australia.
 The name "Dahlia" is said to be taken from the name of Curtis' character in her 1997 debut film, Magic Kingdom: Ang Alamat ng Damortis.

 Political views

 Curtis supported the Akbayan party-list in the 2025 Philippine House of Representatives elections.

+She participated in the Trillion Peso March along EDSA on 21 September 2025.
+She held a placard saying, "Manindigan, Lumaban, Makialam" ("Stand Up, Fight, Intervene").

 Legacy

-In 2024, Curtis was featured as a wax figure in the Madame Tussauds Hong Kong' Glamour Zone on December 9, in recognition of contributions to the entertainment industry.
+In 2024, Curtis was featured as a wax figure in the Madame Tussauds Hong Kong' Glamour Zone on 9 December, in recognition of contributions to the entertainment industry.